njamesgeorge1223/The-VBA-of-Wall-Street/Resources/README.md

-These two files are unprocessed and processed macro-enabled Excel files with the Equity Analysis Challenge module loaded into them.
-The purpose of these files is to demonstrate the capability and effectiveness of the VBA module.
+This folder holds two MS Excels both containing the Equity Analysis Challenge VBA macro module: one with unprocessed data and one with processed data.